Why Malta is your next holiday destination!

 If you really want your mind blown, head to Hal Salflieni Hypogeum, an underground complex of halls and burial chambers built more than 6,000 years ago!
 It’s the only prehistoric burial site in the world that is accessible to the general public.
 They only accept 80 visitors a day, so make sure to book well in advance (it’s worth it!).

 Valletta is packed with cultural treasures, including the breath-taking St John’s Cathedral.
 This gem of baroque architecture was built for the Knights of Saint John.
 In the subsequent years, it was gifted with some of the finest art known to man.
 It remains a sacred worship point.
 Entry costs 10 euro (but free for prayer).
-The area is also home to some of the best holiday villas in Malta.
+The area is also home to some of the best villas in Malta.

 Inside of St John's Cathedral

 Malta is also home to Popeye village, the set used by Paramount Pictures and Walt Disney pictures to shoot the film based on the legendary comic strips.
 It’s now loaded with fun activities, such as rides, minigolf, shows, and much more.
-There’s even free wine tasting for the adults!
+There’s even a free wine tasting for the adults!

 View of Popeye village